 The river and tributaries lead out to the stunning sand bank, known as Ìztuzu Beach, home to the famous loggerhead turtles.
 To travel across to the beach by water taxi takes 40 minutes or 25 minutes by ‘dolmus’ (public mini-bus).
 Regulations have prohibited building on the sandbank so all hotels and apartments are located in the village.

 As the beach is a short distance away, Dalyan is a quiet, peaceful resort, if you like the type of resort where there are hotels on the beach and loud karaoke bars, this is not the place for you.
 However there are a few discos for those of you who are night owls in addition to mouth watering restaurants, some of which line the riverbank, and the village has a smattering of local bars, souvenir shops and cafes

-12 islands on Volkan’s boats is a luxurious adventure, fabulous bays to swim and snorkel, to delight in the joys of spotting a turtle.
+12 islands for our guests we hire a luxurious adventure gulet which stops in fabulous bays to swim and snorkel, to delight in the joys of spotting a turtle.
 Enjoy a cup of tea as soon as you board, a snack too if you are hungry and prior to a delicious BBQ lunch, leaving room for afternoon tea and cake, biscuits and fruit.
 Not forgetting that the boat is often visited by a speedboat offering ice creams and a lady who makes beautiful hand decorated shawls and sarongs.
 Some guests have done this every year since we first opened and even twice a year but never tire have the wonderful excursion.